What Is an Incentive Strategy?

 - Select the +New Strategy button in the upper right-hand corner.

-- Select Incentive Strategy.
+- Select Incentive Chart.
 A checkmark will appear to indicate your selection.

 - Name the Incentive Strategy.